 Each must be registered exactly once, in the app root injector, when the application starts.

-While many Components inject such services in their constructors —
+While many components inject such services in their constructors—and

-We recommend collecting such single-use classes and hiding their gory details inside a
+We recommend collecting such single-use classes and hiding their details inside a

 A simplified root

 CoreModule in its capacity as orchestrator of the application as a whole.

 SharedModule, it's time to clean up the other modules.